 2. He’s the race starter?
 As I mentioned earlier, this show does a great job sticking with female stereotypes.
 Couldn’t they could have gathered up some Twin Peaks girls to wave flags and start the races?
 They could have paid them off with cold beer, MMA tickets and penises.

 The stereotypical young kid who wants to make “the list” but looks like Michael Cera on meth.

 Seriously, he may be Michael Cera.
 Look at him.

 This guy drove a black El Camino and was number six on the list.
-He apparently died just a few weeks ago after filming and editing was complete.
+He apparently took his own life just a few weeks ago after filming and editing was complete.
 They paid a brief tribute to him at the end of the episode.
+Sad stuff.
 RIP.